You can find visiting student information and application instructions on the OHSU Undergraduate Medical Education website.

 - A letter of intent stating why you want to rotate at OHSU and why you want to go into emergency medicine (less than 1 page)

-- A letter of recommendation from a physician you have worked with.
+- A letter of recommendation from a physician you have worked with who can speak to your clinical skills.
 The letter is not required to come from an EM physician.
 (1 page maximum)

 Applications are screened and students are selected based on complete applications and availability.
 Availability varies from year to year.
 We take the top candidates to fill spaces not taken by OHSU students.
 Students can also request to be put on the waitlist should a position become available.